 The City of Rochester and other agencies throughout the broader region have been planning for improved bicycling conditions and access for many years; accordingly, this Plan begins with a summary of existing relevant planning documents and maps that provide context for this current study.
-In addition to work being done locally, there is naturally much to be learned from other communities throughout North America which are also striving to accommodate bicycling as a viable mode of transportation.
-Accordingly, a peer city review was undertaken to learn some of the best practices in cities with populations and climates similar to Rochester that are noted for their promotion of bicycling.
+In addition to work being done locally, there is naturally much to be

-Of significant interest to the City is an evaluation of Rochester's major roadways from a perspective of bicycling accommodation, and subsequent identification/prioritization of potential bicycle facility improvements on those roads.
+Of significant interest to the City is an evaluation of Rochester's major roadways from a perspective of bicycling accommodation, and the subsequent identification/prioritization of potential bicycle facility improvements on those roads.
 The existing bicycling conditions analysis uses the leading national methodology, the Bicycle Level of Service Model.
 While bicycling conditions naturally vary widely throughout the City, analysis shows that the arterial and collector network provides an average bicycle level of service of "D" on an A-F scale, which is typical for communities throughout the United States but lower than the Rochester community's articulated expectations.

 On roads where bicycling accommodation is currently relatively poor, options for improving those conditions are identified, focusing on opportunities for roadway restriping.
-Roadway restriping involves reallocating existing pavement, frequently through the narrowing of existing travel lanes, to create space for new bicycle facilities.
+Roadway restriping options include reallocating existing pavement, frequently through the narrowing of existing travel lanes, to create space for new bicycle facilities.
 The analysis indicates that more than 60 miles, representing over 40% of the study network, indicate potential opportunities for restriping.
 Candidates for facility improvements are prioritized based on numerous factors, including existing bicycling conditions, public input, proximity to high demand destinations, crash history, and transportation equity.